10 Egrets and Herons Found in North America

-Unless you live on the water, you probably don’t see a lot of herons and egrets in your backyard.
+Unless you live on the water, you probably don’t see a lot of egrets and herons in your backyard.
 These are mostly wetlands birds, made for foraging in the shallows with their long leg legs and extended necks.
-Herons and egrets all belong to the same family (Ardiedae), which has 64 members world-wide.
+Herons and egrets all belong to the same family (Ardiedae), which has 64 members worldwide.

-In the U.S. and Canada, there are 10 heron and egret species you’re likely to find, with higher variety found in the south.
+In the U.S. and Canada, there are 10 heron and egret species you’re likely to find, with more found in the south.
 These are nearly all water birds, so look for them at the beach, along the river’s edge, and in marshy wetlands.
 Many of them group together to form breeding colonies, where their awkward nestlings are great fun to watch.
-No matter where you find them, these large graceful birds always inspire a sense of awe.
+No matter where you find egrets and herons, these large graceful birds always inspire a sense of awe.

 Great Blue Heron